Personalized Healthcare

-We develop control systems for medical applications, to improve quality and safety of care through automation.
+We develop personalized drug delivery strategies for chronic conditions, to improve quality and safety of care through automation.
 Our work is strongly interdisciplinary and harnesses the strength of model-based automatic control and machine learning, two fields that play a vitally important role in engineering but that tend to have different goals and tools if taken separately.
 Working at the intersection of these two fields makes it possible to personalize treatments and to adapt modeling, data analysis and automation of complex biomedical systems to real-life scenarios in order to improve health outcomes and minimize risks and harms to patients.

 Type 1 diabetes (T1D) is a prime candidate for the development of a treatment strategy using biomedical control.
 In this disease, the auto-immune destruction of the beta cells in the pancreas prevent the body from producing insulin, a hormone that is required for the glucose homeostasis feedback loop.
 The current standard of treatment is for people with T1D to measure their blood glucose concentration several times per day and manually deliver corresponding doses of insulin.